Sólheimajökull Glacier Hike

-Never been on a glacier walk before?
-Never used crampons or ice axe?
-No worries!
-Certified guides will teach you all you need to know and have you walking safely on the glacier.
-Safety equipment and briefings are provided before each tour!
+Is this your first time on a glacier expedition?
+Do you know not what a crampon or ice axe is?
+It is all good!
+Our experienced and certified guides will tell you all you need to know and have you hiking safely on the glacier.
+Safety gear and briefing are provided before each tour.

 Directions from Reykjavík (or any other place further west)